Join our sangha of the heart

 How much does it cost to be a member?

 Membership in the Growing Humankindness community is $135 USD a month.
 (If you’re in Texas you also pay sales tax.)
-Like a gym membership, it runs month to month.
+Your fees run month to month.

 How many people are in the community?